 All low-level concerns will be recorded in writing.
 The record will include details of the concern, the context in which the concern arose, and action taken.
-The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that will be respected as far as reasonably possible.
+The name of the

 Our records for such level of concern will be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
 This allows for records to reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.